 The Central Park Boathouse

-Perhaps the most quintessentially New York spot to get married is Central Park, and where better in Central Park to get married than a terrace or windowed room overlooking the lake.
+Perhaps the most quintessentially New York spot to get married is Central Park, and where better to get married in Central Park than on a terrace or in windowed room overlooking the lake in The Boathouse?

 The Lighthouse at Chelsea Piers

 You'll have unforgettable views from floor-to-ceiling windows overlooking the Hudson River.
 The Lighthouse at Chelsea Piers is one of legendary caterer Abigail Kirsh's locations.
 While the catering isn't cheap, they have the expertise for a smooth-as-silk affair.
 And she can do kosher or vegetarian meals.

 Capacity: 100-680 for a sit-down meal (max 400 to include dancing), 1000 for a cocktail reception.Continue to 4 of 10 below.